 Significance to patient care

 The most common cause of death for adults with congenital heart disease is ventricular arrhythmias, but risk stratification for this group of patients is rudimentary.
-Dr. McLeod's research contributes to our understanding of the disease-specific risk factors.
+Dr. McLeod's research contributes to the understanding of disease-specific risk factors.

-- New investigator award, American Heart Association Council on Basic Cardiovascular Sciences, 2004
+- Recipient, New Investigator Award, American Heart Association Council on Basic Cardiovascular Sciences, 2004

 - Journal reviewer, Circulation: Arrhythmia and Electrophysiology; Heart Rhythm; Journal of Interventional Cardiac Electrophysiology; Pacing and Cardiac Electrophysiology